simdjson/simdjson/doc/basics.md

     error = field.key().get(key);
     if (error) { return error; }

-    // as you can see, we're again lying to the compiler, strings and vectors can throw but the function has to be noexcept if (key == "make") {
+    if (key == "make") {
       error = field.value().get_string(car.make);
       if (error) { return error; }